How to Address a Letter

 Write the date underneath

-Having a date on your letter is important as sometimes letters can get delayed in the post and arrive late.
+Having a date on your letter is important, as letters can get delayed in the post and arrive late.
 Including a date gives the receiver an idea of the exact day events took place.

-It could also help you out.
-If you are posting a job application and the post is delayed, you could be in danger of missing the deadline.
-However, the recipient may still count your application if they know that there have been postal issues and your letter is dated before the deadline.
+It could also help you.
+If you are sending a job application and the post is delayed, you might miss the deadline.
+However, the recipient may still count your application if they know there were postal issues and your letter is dated before the deadline.

 Include the recipient's name and address